-Directive Leadership is a common form of leadership we see in the world today.
-This leader tells the subordinate what to do, and how to do it.
+Directive leadership is similar to the autocratic style of leadership where the leader tells the subordinate what to do, and how to do it.

-This kind of leaders are usually found in more traditional and long standing companies where the prevalent culture in the country is a more authoritarian type of rule, and especially so in Asian countries.
+This kind of leaders are usually found in more traditional and long standing companies in countries that respect seniority and experience.
+Some examples will be China and Japan.

 » Consultative leadership style